How Entrepreneurship Support Promotes Community Goals

 Small businesses apply for and develop most of the patents, and employ about half the workers and produce about half of the gross domestic product.
 If you've been around an entrepreneur in their first two years, you know that growing a baby business is just as intense as parenting a child.
 The creative energy, effort, and persistence are off the charts.

-But from the community economic development standpoint, here's the best part: No site visits with unpredictable results and poor ratio between effort and payback.
-No huge dog and pony show for people who live elsewhere, followed by the big let-down when they choose not to move or to move to someplace with advantages you can't match.
+From the community economic development standpoint, here's the biggest benefit: You eliminate hosting site visits with unpredictable results and poor ratio between effort and payback.
+You don't have to put on a huge dog and pony show for people who live elsewhere, followed by the big let-down when they choose not to move or to move to someplace with advantages you can't match.

-And even if you succeed in attracting an office of an existing business, you still have to cope with the "black box" of corporate intentions into which you can't peer.
-If the corporate headquarters are out of town, the corporate profits are spent out of town.
+And even if you succeed in attracting an office of an existing business, you still have to cope with the "black box" of corporate intentions that you cannot discern If the corporate headquarters are out of town, the corporate profits are spent out of town.

 Let's see.
 If you grow your own businesses, they are very likely to stay in your town if they can succeed there.
 After all, they were there before they started the business.
-They're unlikely to leave, because your town is home.
-If and when they make a profit, they'll spend a lot of it in your town.
+Your town is their home.
+If and when they make a profit, they'll spend much of it in your town.
 They will bring a burst of creative energy onto your scene, and they will hire workers.
-What's not to like?
+What is not to like?

 Critics will say that the government exaggerates some of the figures about the percentage of the net new workers (the term takes into account the fact that some workers are hired and then quickly laid off) that small businesses create.
 However, until I see definitive studies otherwise, I accept these figures because they are consistent with my own observations.